-If you are working while authorised or exempt you are eligible for housing benefit to help pay your rent.
-And you are eligible for housing or homelessness help in England.
+If you are working while authorised or exempt you are eligible for housing benefit to help pay your rent and you are eligible for housing or homelessness help in England and in Wales.

 If you were a Croatian authorised worker who is not now working

-If you have not yet completed the 12 months as an authorised worker but are no longer working, you are not eligible for housing benefit to help pay your rent or for an allocation of housing or for homelessness help in England.
+If you have not yet completed the 12 months as an authorised worker but are no longer working, you are not eligible for housing benefit to help pay your rent or for an allocation of housing or for homelessness help.
 You become eligible if you can get new authorisation and start working again.